 Which is better for a funeral – burial or cremation?

 Neither is better or worse than the other.
 The decision is a personal one.
 It is interesting to note that more than 60 percent of funeral arrangements today involve cremations but burial continues to remain a popular option.
 Perhaps one factor to consider is that cremation does tend to be lower priced than burial.

 Money is tight.
 How can we pay for a good funeral?

 F.W.
 Barnes and Son pride themselves on their ability to provide funeral services for a wide range of budgets and payment proposals.
 Please contact our Ballarat funeral parlour to discuss costs and payment schemes, including the benefits of prepaid funerals.

 Well, for one, your funeral will be paid for and your family will not have to bear the burden of paying for your funeral service.
 The benefits of a prepaid funeral are far-reaching.
 Please call F.W.
 Barnes and Son if you have further questions about prepaid funerals in Ballarat and other funeral costs.

 Can I have a funeral in Ballarat on a weekend?

 F.W.
 Barnes and Son can arrange for a Saturday funeral in Ballarat but, like most other funeral directors, we do not offer Sunday funeral services.
 Please be aware that a Saturday funeral might incur additional costs.

 Do you have a hearse or do we have to hire one for a Ballarat funeral?

 F.W.
-Barnes and Son have a selection of hearses which we provide as part of our funeral services.
+Barnes and Son has a hearse which we provide as part of our funeral services.
 We are also happy to abide the deceased’s or family’s wishes to use a different vehicle to transport the body.
 This is a common occurrence when the deceased was a member of an automobile club, or similar.